hltcoe/vaporengine/README.md

 Configuring VaporEngine
 -----------------------

-Configure the MongoDB server settings and ZRL filepaths by editing the file ```settings.py```.
+Configure the MongoDB server settings and ZR filepaths by editing the file ```settings.py```.
 Here is a sample configuration for the 'buckeye' corpora: